osiom/matteoosio.me/README.md

 ## 💾 Professional Work

 Day job: wrangling distributed systems and making machines learn faster.
-Spent years optimizing ML/AI pipelines with Apache Spark — squeezing performance out of massive parallel processing.
+Spent years optimizing and developing ML pipelines with Apache Spark — squeezing performance out of massive parallel processing.
 Built data infrastructure from the ground up, mass-designed ETL pipelines, and shipped an operations research platform used by 200+ people.

 ## 🔧 Tech Explorations